seanblonien/deep-enum-core/README.md

 Luckily, since [TypeScript 4.1](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-rc/) when recursive conditional types and template literal types were introduced, we can use TypeScript to derive a type-safe interface for `Animal`.
 This library derives the type-safe interface of your object for you so we get both simplicitly and verbose type-safety at the same time.

-See the [Deep Enum Constants](#deep-enum-constants) section for this final code usage showing the `move` function with type-safety.
+See the [Deep-Enum Constants](#deep-enum-constants) section for this final code usage showing the `move` function with type-safety.

 ### The Trick